skx/kpie/README.md

 Configuration Generator
 -----------------------

-Included within the repository is a sample configuration file, [dump.lua](tree/master/samples/dump.lua), which is designed to be a helpful starting point if you wish to script the manipulation of your windows.
+Included within the repository is a sample configuration file `samples/dump.lua` which is designed to be a helpful starting point if you wish to script the manipulation of your windows.

 Simply run: